MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-addservice-directive.md

 For information about security descriptor strings, see [Security Descriptor Definition Language (Windows)](https://docs.microsoft.com/windows/desktop/SecAuthZ/security-descriptor-definition-language).
 For information about the format of security descriptor strings, see Security Descriptor Definition Language (Windows).

 For more information about how to specify security descriptors, see [Creating Secure Device Installations](creating-secure-device-installations.md).

+<a href="" id="description-description-string"></a>**ServiceSidType**=*value*

+**Note:** This value can only be used for *Win32 Services* and is only available with Windows 10 20H1 and above.

+**0x00000000** (SERVICE_SID_TYPE_NONE)

+Use this type to reduce application compatibility issues.

+**0x00000001** (SERVICE_SID_TYPE_UNRESTRICTED)

+When the service process is created, the service SID is added to the service process token with the following attributes: SE_GROUP_ENABLED_BY_DEFAULT | SE_GROUP_OWNER.

+**0x000000003** (SERVICE_SID_TYPE_RESTRICTED)

+This type includes SERVICE_SID_TYPE_UNRESTRICTED.
+The service SID is also added to the restricted SID list of the process token.
+Three additional SIDs are also added to the restricted SID list:
+* World SID S-1-1-0
+* Service logon SID
+* Write-restricted SID S-1-5-33

+One ACE that allows GENERIC_ALL access for the service logon SID is also added to the service process token object.

+If there are multiple services hosted in the same process and one service has SERVICE_SID_TYPE_RESTRICTED, all services must have SERVICE_SID_TYPE_RESTRICTED.

+More details can be found on the [service_sid_info page](https://docs.microsoft.com/en-us/windows/win32/api/winsvc/ns-winsvc-service_sid_info).

+<a href="" id="description-description-string"></a>**DelayedAutoStart**=*true/false*

+**Note:** This value can only be used for *Win32 Services* and is only available with Windows 10 20H1 and above.

+Contains the delayed auto-start setting of an auto-start service.

+If this member is TRUE, the service is started after other auto-start services are started plus a short delay.
+Otherwise, the service is started during system boot.

+This setting is ignored unless the service is an auto-start service.

+For more information, see [this page](https://docs.microsoft.com/en-us/windows/win32/api/winsvc/ns-winsvc-service_delayed_auto_start_info).

 ### Specifying Driver Load Order